espcarpi/backend-challenge-forked/README.md

    - `TaskRunner` runs the corresponding job (e.g., data analysis, email notification) and updates states.
    - Once tasks are done, the workflow is marked as `completed`.

-### **Coding Challenge Tasks for the Interviewee**

-The following tasks must be completed to enhance the backend system:

 ---

 ### **How to test the new implementations**